wpb-astro/MCSED/docs/source/Running MCSED.rst

 ``MCSED`` can be run in two different modes: a live mode, where SED fits are performed on a set of galaxies defined in an input file, and a test mode, where ``MCSED`` is run on mock galaxies with known parameters.
-Both of these modes can take advantage of the parallel feature, which makes use of a system that has multiple cores.
+Both of these modes can take advantage of the parallel feature, which utilizes multiple cores.
 We describe these modes below.

 .. _subsec:livemode: